COVID-19 Protocols: Exposed to Someone Positive

 • Those who have had COVID-19 in the last 90 days should not get tested unless they develop symptoms.

-I have not had COVID-19 vaccines or have not had COVID-19 in the past 90 days.
+If you have not had COVID-19 vaccines or have not had COVID-19 in the past 90 days:

 You need to isolate for at least 5 days.